WDI-SEA/notes/05-node-express/00readme-1/async-await-axios-intro.md

 The main difference between `async/await` and `.then` is in how they handle asynchronous code. `async/await` allows you to write asynchronous code that looks more like synchronous code, making it easier to read and understand.
 Originally `.then` syntax and promises where introduced to prevent [callback hell](http://callbackhell.com/), however nesting `.then`s can put you in a similar situation as callback hell, and `async/await` prevents this issue for the tradeoff of a little bit of boilerplate code.

 `.then` is still useful, and shouldn't just tossed in the garbage bin.
-It is wise to consider the context of the code when you choose one method of handling asyncronous code over another.
+It is wise to consider the context of the code when you choose one method of handling asynchronous code over another.
 For example, It might not be worth it to go through the trouble of a setting up an `async` function with a `try/catch` for one simple promise. `.then` also lets you handle _each promise_ resolution with a `.catch` instead of having one catch block handle every error case, which can also be useful.

 ### Callback hell